chronicle

 2002

-Over the years, the plant was constantly expanded and reached 30,000 square meters of production space in 2002.
+Over the years, the plant constantly expanded and reached 30,000 square meters of production space in 2002.

 1990